Zag-Research/Zag-Smalltalk/Documentation/Memory Management.md

 `at:put:` verifies that either:
 -  the value is a non-double immediate, or
 - a heap-allocated object with a length <= the specified limit, and that value is currently on a per-process heap (or immutable) - because we must move the object into the AoO and we don't move mutable global objects (this should not be an onerous limitation) - in this case we leave a forwarding pointer behind.
 Since the hash value is changed for an object stored into an AoO, anything that assumes the previous hash is correct will fail.
 That would make a Dictionary have bad performance before a rehash.
+One other limitation of AoO values is that they will be moved if they are copied to another AoO (like growing a `Dictionary`) so the address of the object would change.
+This makes them a bad choice for Associations where the address might be coded in something like a `CompiledMethod`.
+It might be good to limit them to only contain references to immutable objects.

 ## Notes
 - when the stack is being spilled,